 If my child doesn't want to sleep

 The child has been in bed for the last hour and is supposed to sleep.
 But sleep is unthinkable, it keeps calling for his parents.
-They are already annoyed, after all they just wanted to put their legs up and watch the movie.
+They are already annoyed after all they wanted to put their legs up and watch the movie.
 A situation that every mother and father knows, no matter how old the offspring is.
 Frequent awakening at night can also be stressful for children and parents.

 For example, it is normal for a one-year-old child to sleep twelve hours at night.
-But which child is already in the norm?
-Some one-year-olds sleep 13 to 14 hours and others get by with 9 to 10 hours.
+But which a child is already in the norm?
+Some one year olds sleep 13 to 14 hours and others get by with 9 to 10 hours.
 If parents keep a child who only needs little sleep in bed for longer than necessary, the sleep disorder is pre-programmed.
-It has trouble with falling asleep in the evening, wakes up at night and / or is already awake again in the mornings in all HerrgottsfrÃ¼he.
+It has trouble with falling asleep in the evening, wakes up at night and / or is already awake again in the early morning.
 The need for sleep is a constant factor.
-For this reason, the midday nap should also be taken into account.
+The midday nap should also be taken into account.
 If a child sleeps a lot during the day, it takes less to sleep at night.
 However, you can shorten your child's midday nap.
 For this you need patience and you have to change your child to a shorter nap for 7 to 14 days.

-Just as the duration of sleep varies from person to person, so does the type of sleep.
-There are the morning people's children: they want to go to bed voluntarily in the evening, but they are upbeat again in the early hours.
+Just as the duration of sleep varies from person to person, so does the sleep.
+There are the morning people's children: they want to go to bed in the evening, but they are upbeat again in the early hours.
 Then there are the night owl kids.
-They tend to stay up late in the evening because they don't feel tired yet.
+They stay up late in the evening because they don't feel tired yet.
 Putting up a bed can be a problem for parents.
 But if they give in again and again, such children always go to bed later, sleep longer in the morning, which leads to them getting tired later the next evening.
 Parents should always try to bring their children to bed at the same time.
 This is the only way the children can build up an inner daily rhythm.
 However, you cannot reeducate your child.
 Because the sleep type and the need to sleep are inherited characteristics.
 They vary from person to person.

 But how should one behave if one has done everything right and the child still screams?
 It is important for parents to see why their child is screaming.
 Is it hungry?
 Does it want attention?
 Does it hurt?
 These are the three crucial questions, "says paediatrician Dr. Seidel from Worms, who also advised the concerned parents on the project" Viva familia - Service Centre for Local Alliances "in the LZG.

 If the child cannot be calmed down, there may be a medical reason behind it.
-Normally, the "three-month colic" that infants can torture day and night for a few months.
+The "three-month colic" that infants can torture day and night for a few months.
 It is also normal for a child to scream when a new tooth breaks through.
-This usually only takes one to a few days.
+This only takes one to a few days.
 Viral infections of the upper respiratory tract are also normal in the first year of life.
 Respiratory distress, earaches and abdominal pain often make children wake up at night.
 Take the sick child to bed if he or she suffers.